skdishansachin/skdishansachin.github.io/src/content/posts/understanding-solid-principles.md

 ---
 title: Understanding SOLID Principles
 publishedAt: 2024-02-15
-description: "Let's explore the Single Responsibility, Open/Closed, Liskov Substitution, Interface Segregation, and Dependency Inversion principles."
+description: 'In the realm of software development, writing clean, maintainable, and scalable code is crucial for the success of any project.
+One set...'
 isFeatured: true
 status: published
 ---